 Throughout Fidel’s growth, we’ve remained acutely aware of the responsibility that comes with safeguarding user data.
 To us, being innovative and reliable are not mutually exclusive concepts.
 Rather, they carry equal weight.

-The Fidel Data Principles
+The Fidel API Data Principles

 1 | You’re in control of your data and we will only share it with your consent